zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 In a closely related phenomenon, a poorly-designed agent might get confused and end up manipulating its _own_ beliefs: optimizing its map to _inaccurately_ portray a high-value territory, rather than optimizing the territory to be high-value by using a map that reflects the territory—a kind of _self_-deception.
 We call this _wireheading_.

-Intelligent systems with shared interests will design communication protocols to efficiently share information in accordance with the [_mathematical laws_](https://www.lesswrong.com/posts/eY45uCCX7DdwJ4Jha/no-one-can-exempt-you-from-rationality-s-laws) of probability and information theory.
-Systems that communicate in ways that _depart_ from these laws, do so in order to achieve non-shared interests (deception), possibly non-shared interests of subsystems _within_ an agent (wireheading).
+Intelligent systems with shared interests will design communication protocols to efficiently encode information in accordance with the [_mathematical laws_](https://www.lesswrong.com/posts/eY45uCCX7DdwJ4Jha/no-one-can-exempt-you-from-rationality-s-laws) of probability and information theory.
+Systems that communicate in ways that deviate from efficient encodings, do so in order to achieve non-shared interests (via deception), possibly non-shared interests of subsystems _within_ an agent (wireheading).

 -----